George Stubbs: Legacy

 Stubbs remained a secondary figure in British art until the mid-twentieth century.
 The art historian Basil Taylor and art collector Paul Mellon both championed Stubbs's work.
 Stubbs's Pumpkin with a Stable-lad was the first painting that Mellon bought in 1936.
 Basil Taylor was commissioned in 1955 by Pelican Press to write the book Animal Painting in England – From Barlow to Landseer, which included a large segment on Stubbs.
 In 1959 Mellon and Taylor first met and bonded over their appreciation of Stubbs.
 This led Mellon to create the Paul Mellon Foundation for British Art (the predecessor of the Paul Mellon Centre for Studies in British Art) with Taylor as the director.
 Mellon eventually amassed the largest collection of Stubbs paintings in the world which would become a part of his larger collection of British art that would become the Yale Center for British Art in Connecticut, USA.
 In 1971, Taylor published the seminal catalogue, Stubbs.

 The record price for a Stubbs painting was set by the sale at auction of Gimcrack on Newmarket Heath, with a Trainer, a Stable-Lad, and a Jockey (1765) at Christie's in London in July 2011 for £22.4 million.
-It was sold by The Woolavington Collection of sporting art at Cottesbrooke Hall, Northamptonshire; the buyer was unidentified.
+It was sold by the Woolavington Collection of sporting art at Cottesbrooke Hall, Northamptonshire; the buyer was unidentified.

 The Royal Collection of the British royal family holds 16 paintings by Stubbs.

 Two paintings by Stubbs were bought by the National Maritime Museum in Greenwich, London after a public appeal to raise the £1.5 million required.
 The two paintings, The Kongouro from New Holland and Portrait of a Large Dog were both painted in 1772.
 Depicting a kangaroo and a dingo respectively, they are the first depictions of Australian animals in Western art.

 His work was shown in a retrospective exhibition at the Whitechapel Gallery in London, 27 February – 7 April 1957.
-The Tate Britain, in conjunction with the Yale Center for British Art, organized the largest exhibition ever devoted to Stubbs (up to that time) in 1984, which travelled to New Haven in 1985.
+Tate Britain, in conjunction with the Yale Center for British Art, organized the largest exhibition ever devoted to Stubbs (up to that time) in 1984, which travelled to New Haven in 1985.

+Stubbs' work was shown in Stubbs and the Horse, an exhibit co-organized and exhibited at The Kimbell Art Museum, Fort Worth, Texas (exhibited 14 November 2004–6 February 2005), the Walters Art Museum, Baltimore (exhibited 13 March–29 May 2005), and the National Gallery, London (Summer 2005).
+The exhibition catalog was written by Malcolm Warner and Robin Blake.

+From 6 April–8 November 2015, the Metropolitan Museum of Art displayed Paintings by George Stubbs from the Yale Center for British Art.

+In popular culture

+A fictional painting by Stubbs plays a key role in the Robert Galbraith novel Lethal White.

+Anthony Jennings' 2024 novel Mister Stubbs explores the painter's early years, focusing on his time in York during Bonnie Prince Charlie's rebellion of 1745, and his mysterious trip to Rome, where Bonnie Prince Charlie's father, the exiled Jacobite James Edward Stuart, had his court.